hot-glue-for-rails/hot-glue/README.md

 If this does not exist, the UPCASE (all-uppercase) version of the model name.

 ### `--new-button-label`
-The button on the list that the user clicks onto to create a new record.
+Overrides the button on the list that the user clicks onto to create a new record.
-(Follows same rules described in the `--label` option but with the word "New" prepended.)
+(Default is to follow the same rules described in the `--label` option but with the word "New" prepended.)

 ### `--new-form-heading`
 The text at the top of the new form that appears when the new input entry is displayed.
-(Follows same rules described in the `--label` option but with the word "New" prepended.)
+(Default follows the same rules described in the `--label` option but with the word "New" prepended.)

 ### `--no-list-label`
 Omits list LABEL itself above the list.
 (Do not confuse with the list heading which contains the field labels.)